Docs/ Authenticate to AWS CodeArtifact without Stored Tokens

 Authenticate to AWS CodeArtifact repositories using Vouch

-With AWS CodeArtifact, you can unify these behind IAM, and with Vouch, the IAM credentials are hardware-backed and automatic.
-After a single vouch login, package managers like Cargo, pip, and npm can pull and publish packages from your AWS CodeArtifact repositories without manual token management.
+Vouch authenticates to AWS CodeArtifact using hardware-backed IAM credentials.
+After a single vouch login, Cargo, pip, npm, pnpm, and uv can pull and publish packages without manual token management.

 How it works

-- OIDC to STS – Vouch exchanges your active hardware-backed session for temporary AWS STS credentials via
+2. OIDC to STS – Vouch exchanges your active hardware-backed session for temporary AWS STS credentials via AssumeRoleWithWebIdentity.

 Prerequisites